jere-mie/easy-masm/README.md

 4. Delete Visual Studio and save your SSD space for osu! beatmaps ;)

 ### For Linux/MacOS Users
-1. Install Wine on your computer
+1. [Install Wine](https://www.winehq.org/) on your computer.
+(If you're using the CS Servers at UWindsor, Wine is already installed so you can skip this step)
-2. Run `chmod +x run.sh` in the terminal to make "run.sh" executable (you only need to do this once)
+2. Run `chmod +x run.sh` in the terminal to make "run.sh" executable after you clone the repository (you only need to do this once)
+    * This step may not be required.
+If you get a permission error when trying to run `run.sh`, then try the above step
 3. Follow the same steps as Windows users with the following exception: when running your program in step 3, instead of running `run source`, type `./run.sh source` (the run.sh file must be used instead of the run.bat file)

 ### FAQ/Common Errors